 - Account owner, admin, or Zoom Phone privileges

 - Zoom Phone license

-- As the Zoom account owner, you will receive an email stating you've been provisioned for Zoom Phone.
-Click the link in the email for initial setup or log in to the Zoom web portal and navigate to Phone System Management then Setup.
+- As the account owner, you will receive an email stating you've been provisioned for Zoom Phone.
+Click the link in the email for the initial setup if you prefer.

 - Enter the required information to choose your main company number, which will be the primary number for your Zoom Phone service.

-- Select a Country, State and Area Code from the drop-down menus.
+- (Optional) Select a Country, State, and Area Code from the drop-down menus.

-- Enter an extension number for the account owner (your personal account) and click Next.
+- Enter an extension number for the account owner (your personal account).

 - All subsequent user extensions will increment from the extension value you enter here.